Personal Fitness Trainer & Health Coach

 Hips Dips Workout | 10 Min Side Booty Exercises

-Beginning in a standing posture with your feet hip-width apart and knees slightly bent, you will want to position yourself such that you can execute hip abductions, which are also known as the standing side leg lift.
+Beginning in a standing posture with your feet hip-width apart and knees slightly bent, you will want to position yourself to execute hip abductions, also known as the standing side leg lift.

 Now, while keeping the other leg straight, pull one of your legs out to the side using the muscles in your hips.

-Make sure they are completed correctly every time, and do just what feels comfortable to you.
+Ensure they are completed correctly every time, and do what feels comfortable to you.
 You should avoid bringing the hips out too far due to the danger of injury.
 Make certain activities are consistently executed well to prevent this from happening.

-Should you need a more challenging workout, you can add an ankle weight or a resistance band to the routine.
+If you need a more challenging workout, add an ankle weight or a resistance band to the routine.

 Here are the instructions for starting the exercise, also known as a glute bridge.
-You must lie on the ground bent over and your feet flat on the floor, approximately one foot away from your buttocks.
+It would be best to lay on the ground bent over and your feet flat on the floor, approximately one foot away from your buttocks.

 It would be best if you did not have difficulty doing hip dips now that you are familiar with squats, hip thrusts, hip abductions, and hip extensions.
 Conversely, hip dips may be more effective if you focus on the hip muscles with a few straightforward exercises.